ServiceNow Custom Field Mappings

 Example:

-Identify Choice Fields with a Dependent Field
+Identify Choice Fields With a Dependent Field

-Post-mapping Behavior
+Post-Mapping Behavior

 Choice Field Updates